TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 - Carefully phrase the question.
 - Make sure the answering process takes no more than a minute.
 - Plan how often you want to send alerts - how many times a day, distribution over the days.
 Be careful with the frequency.
 If the behavior doesn’t happen in the time between alerts, the questions can be nagging very quickly.
-- Choose your medium of contact - sms, phone, email, app, ..
+- Choose your medium of contact - SMS, phone, email, app, ..
-- Plan how to collect the data - spreadsheet is common.
+- Plan how to collect the data - a spreadsheet is common.
 - Decide how many participants you want and start recruiting as soon as possible.
 - Plan the analysis depending on the expected amount of data - team size, process, etc.